Sunil-Pradhan/javascript-cheatsheet/README.md

 <h1 align="center">JavaScript Cheatsheet</h1>

+JavaScript (JS) is a dynamic interpreted language that powers the web.
+It is widely used in browsers (where JS scripts are interpreted by JavaScript engines like Chrome's V8) and increasingly on servers (on a Node.js runtime environment).

 This document is a cheatsheet for JavaScript you will frequently encounter in modern projects and most contemporary sample code.